 Serving a big bowl of fluffy pistachio Watergate Salad reminds me of Christmas, Thanksgiving, and the retro recipes in the 1970s.
 But this creamy light delicious side dish (you could say snack dessert) refers to the Washington DC hotel and not the scandal of the nation.
-Rich, creamy, fluffy a super light dessert that the whole family will love.
-If the kids do not like the actual nut in the dessert, you can make the recipe without the nuts.
+Rich, creamy, and fluffy a super light dessert that the whole family will love.
+If the kids do not like the actual nut in the desert, you can make the recipe without the nuts.

 Created by Kraft foods as a summer dish to showcase their pistachio pudding mix developed in 1975 and was called “Pistachio Pineapple Delight’.
 It is said that a newspaper changed the name, but I have heard it was named after the Washington DC hotel that made this side dish as a luncheon regular.
 But no one knows for sure.

 Traditional Thanksgiving Dinner Recipes.
 17 recipes that we all love and remember from family childhood dinners and new modern favorites.
 Made easy with simple ingredients and modern appliances for busy families.
 Grab your copy right now to get a jump on holiday planning.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

 If you love Watergate Fluff Salad you may also be interested in Cranberry Fluff Dessert Recipe and Pina Colada Fluff Dessert Recipe!

 When to Serve Watergate Fluff Salad